Usage

 An EnumChoiceField type is provided that enables symmetric value resolution and will automatically coerce any set value to the underlying enumeration type.
 Django’s ModelForms will use this form field type to represent EnumFields by default.
 For most scenarios this is sufficient.
 The EnumChoiceField can also be explicitly used.
 For example, using our TextChoicesExample from above - if color was declared with strict=False, we could add additional choices to our form field like so:

-from django_enum import EnumChoiceField
+from django_enum.forms import EnumChoiceField

 class TextChoicesExampleForm(ModelForm):